llamaxyz/llama/docs/instance-deployment.md

 # Instance Deployment

-To use Llama to manage onchain privileged access functions, you must first deploy your own instance.
+To use Llama to govern your smart contract system's privileged access functions, you must first deploy your own instance.

 ## Key Concepts

-- [Factory](../src/LlamaFactory.sol): The `LlamaFactory` contract is the canonical deployer for Llama instances, and there will be one factory per chain supported by Llama.
+- [Factory](https://github.com/llamaxyz/llama/blob/main/src/LlamaFactory.sol): The `LlamaFactory` contract is the canonical deployer for Llama instances and there will be one factory per chain supported by Llama.
 - [Instance]((https://github.com/llamaxyz/llama/blob/main/blob/main/diagrams/llama-overview.png)): A Llama instance is a self managed cluster of contracts that enables onchain access control over privileged functions.
 The main parts of an instance are the `Core`, `Policy`, and `Executor` contracts.

-To deploy we can call the `deploy` method on [the Llama Factory contract](../src/LlamaFactory.sol).
+To deploy, call the `deploy` method on [the Llama Factory contract](https://github.com/llamaxyz/llama/blob/main/src/LlamaFactory.sol).
 Deploying Llama instances requires some configuration and set up, since we have to initialize the system with the base set of permissions and rules describing who can do what.
-A list of all official deployed Llama Factory contracts can be found [here](../README.md#Deployments)

 ## Configuration